-Morgan Young, the principal at Young Ideas, has written, directed, and produced countless television, digital, radio, print and out of home commercials for clients ranging from Visa to Consumer Reports.
+Morgan Young, the principal at Young Ideas, has managed, written, directed, and produced countless Integrated Marketing Communications programs for clients ranging from Visa to ETS to Consumer Reports.

 Prior to opening Young Ideas in 2008, Morgan served as the Senior Vice President and Creative Director of Goddard Claussen Strategic Advocacy.
-Earlier, Morgan served as the Vice President and Creative Services Director for Fenn Communications (formerly Fenn and King Communications), a Democratic campaign consulting firm based in Washington DC.
+Prior to that, Morgan served as the Vice President and Creative Services Director for Fenn Communications, a Democratic campaign consulting firm based in Washington DC.